Siege of Aire-sur-la-Lys

 Consequences

-France loses quasi-total control of the right bank of the Lys.
-The enemy threatens Lens and Arras.
-King Louis XIV orders a reform of defensive strategy for 1711.
+France lost almost total control of the right bank of the Lys.
+The enemy threatened Lens and Arras.
+King Louis XIV ordered a reform of defensive strategy for 1711.
+After 58 days of siege, the fortress was surrendered to the Dutch in November 1710 and remained under Allied occupation until the Treaty of Utrecht of 14 April 1713, when France returned Furnes and the United Provinces restored Aire.